khimo/khimo.github.io/bli-guides/_help_drivers/MasterLinkGatewayProtocol.md

 ---
 title: MasterLink Gateway Protocol
 layout: pagetoc
+notice: DoNotEdit, created automatically from the driver metadata, must be updated on the driver itself
 ---
+# MasterLink Gateway Protocol DRIVER

 Integrate MasterLink products using a BeoLink Gateway or MasterLink Gateway as a MasterLink interface.